Effective: May 25, 2018

 - During changes to our business structure.
 If we engage in a merger, acquisition, bankruptcy, dissolution, reorganization, sale of some or all of LEANSTACK's assets, financing, acquisition of all or a portion of our business, a similar transaction or proceeding, or steps in contemplation of such activities (e.g. due diligence).

 - To comply with laws.
 To comply with legal or regulatory requirements and to respond to lawful requests, court orders and legal process.

 - To enforce our rights, prevent fraud and for safety.
 To protect and defend the rights, property, or safety of us or third parties, including enforcing contracts or policies, or in connection with investigating and preventing fraud.

 We may disclose or use aggregate or de-identified information for any purpose.
-For example, we may share aggregated or de-identified information with our partners or others for business or research purposes like telling a prospective LEANSTACK Customer the average number of messages sent within a LEANSTACK team in a day or partnering with research firm or academics to explore interesting questions about workplace communications.
+For example, we may share aggregated or de-identified information with our partners or others for business or research purposes like telling a prospective LEANSTACK Customer the average number of canvases created within a LEANSTACK team or partnering with research firm or academics to explore interesting questions about innovation practices.

 LEANSTACK takes security seriously.
 We take various steps to protect information you provide to us from loss, misuse, and unauthorized access or disclosure.
 These steps take into account the sensitivity of the information we collect, process and store, and the current state of technology.

 To learn more about current practices and policies regarding security and confidentiality of Customer Data and other information, please see our Security Practices; we keep that document updated as these practices evolve over time.

 Our Services are not directed to children under 13.
 If you learn that a child under 13 has provided us with personal information without consent, please contact us.

 We may change this policy from time to time, and if we do we will post any changes on this page.
 If you continue to use the Services after those changes are in effect, you agree to the revised policy.